S

 Hikari Solutions — PMO

-Convert “Done?” to Boolean so teams can filter to completed tasks during stand-ups.
+Convert “Done?” to Boolean so teams can quickly filter or review completed tasks.

 Enum